DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 5.7.3.
 Lambda Key Details:
 - Lambda is a compute service where you upload your code as a function and AWS provisions the necessary details underneath the function so that the function executes successfully.
 - AWS Lambda is the ultimate abstraction layer.
 You only worry about code, AWS does everything else.
-- Lambda supports Go, Python, C#, PowerShell, Node.js, and Java
+- Lambda supports Go, Python, C#, PowerShell, Node.js, and Java.
+To access print statements produced by your code, you need to review Cloud Watch logs.
+Primt stmts aren't ignored (AWS SAA Prep).
 - Each Lambda function maps to one request.
 Lambda scales horizontally automatically.
 - Lambda is priced on the number of requests.
 First one million are free.
 Each million afterwards is $0.20 per million.
 - Lambda is also priced on the runtime (duration) of your code, rounded up to the nearest 100mb, and the amount of memory your code allocates.
+The "Power" defines the amount of memory.
 - Lambda works globally.
 - Lambda functions can trigger other Lambda functions.
 - You can use Lambda as an event-driven service that executes based on changes in your AWS ecosystem.